carothersresearch/ODBM/README.md

   * Mechanistic model for the central dogma
   * Dynamic process control (such as optogenetics) implementation into a model
   * Easily compare different gene isoforms, starting conditions, or time and amount of process control

+## Example
+To-do: Add example
+* Screenshot of excel sheet
+* Screenshot of text file output with Tellurium model
+* Plots of simulation